Tc-Li/Tc-Li.github.io/_pages/about.md

 {% include base_path %}

-I’m Tingcheng Li, an Assistant professor of computer science with School of Electronic and information Engineering.
+I’m Tingcheng LI, an Assistant Professor of computer science with School of Electronic and information Engineering.
 I obtained my Ph.D. degree from the [LISPEN](https://lispen.artsetmetiers.fr/) of the [Arts et Métiers Institute of Technology, France](https://artsetmetiers.fr/fr).
 Prior to coming to France, I obtained the MSc degree from [Nanjing University Of Aeronautics and Astronautics](https://nuaa.edu.cn/) in China.

 Contact : tingcheng.li@outlook.com

 ## Research Interests:
-- 3D Reconstruction/Computer Vision, Industry Software, Embodied AI/Robotics, Deep Learning
+- 3D Reconstruction/Computer Vision/Deep Learning
+- Embodied AI/Robotics
+- Industry Software

 <!---
 My research interests span in computer vision, multimodal learning and deep learning as well as its applications.